Deltares/Wflow.jl/docs/src/vertical/process.md

 higher than those calculated with the penman-monteith equation.

 ### The modified rutter model
-For subdaily timesteps the interception is caclulated using a simplification of the Rutter model.
+For sub daily timesteps the interception is calculated using a simplification of the Rutter model.
 The simplified model is solved explicitly and does not take drainage from the canopy into account.